 Most major cities around the world have some sort of a street art scene – not just random graffiti tags, but crafted pieces of art that happen to exist outdoors in public spaces.
-In Bogotá, the street art scene is on fire.
+In Bogotá, Colombia the street art scene is on fire.
 Colombian artists have been invited to create street art around the world and participate in major gallery exhibitions and the vibrant art on display around the country’s capital (one estimate puts the total number of major works of street art in the city at more than 5,000) runs the gamut from playful to political to the sort of public art that defies pigeonholing.
-We really got into the street art in Bogotá as you can see in the 49 images in this post (the most we’ve ever included in a single post).
-We think our Bogotá Street Art 101 primer will get you hooked too.
+We really got into the street art in Bogotá and we think our Bogotá Street Art 101 primer-including a quick history, info about hot artists, and tips about graffiti tours in the city–will get you hooked too.

 Bogotá street art, from maligned to mainstream

 Street art wasn’t always a legit part of the city’s landscape.
 Despite the fact that major Colombian companies like Bogtoá Beer Company were commissioning street artists to create original artwork and logos for them (like the image below), the public and the police were not quite as enthusiastic about the emerging subculture.

 Things started to change in 2011 when young graffiti artist Diego Felipe Becerra was shot in the back by police while painting.
 Police then tried to say the artist was shot in self-defense while he was trying to rob a bus.
 Tensions rose (even the United Nations condemned the farce) and a forum was created to bring street artists and law enforcement officials together to figure out a way to coexist.
 Today, street art is legal in Bogotá where city officials and artists don’t just co-exist, they collaborate.